swcarpentry/python-novice-inflammation/pages/02-func.md

 ---
-layout: lesson
+layout: page
-root: ../..
+title: Programming with Python
+subtitle: Creating Functions
+minutes: 30
 ---

-## Creating Functions

 If we only had one data set to analyze, it would probably be faster to load the file into a spreadsheet and use that to plot some simple statistics.